Double Moonsault:

 I spoke with some high flyers in the wrestling world who broke into the business around this time and eventually hit Double Moons of their own.
 It's a fairly small club.

 We agreed that the first documented instance of the maneuver in wrestling occurred on Nov.
 1, 2003.
-At Ring of Honor's Elizabeth, New Jersey event with the extremely normal name of "Main Event Spectacles," Jack Evans debuted by scaling the cage and flipping for two full rotations before landing on many men below.
+At Ring of Honor's event with the extremely normal name of "Main Event Spectacles," Jack Evans debuted by scaling the cage and flipping for two full rotations before landing on many men below.

 Video credit: Ring of Honor, Pro Wrasslin Club